Switch safety tips

 Frequently Asked Questions

-It's a good idea to inspect your switches at least once a year, or any time you notice an issue with their operation.
+It's recommended to inspect your home's switches at least once a year, or more frequently if you notice any issues.

 What should I do if a switch is not working properly?